AdianKozlica/gajs-alphabet-script/README.md

-Adds letters from the Gaj's Alphabet to selected text
+## Adds letters from the Gaj's Alphabet to selected text

+#### NOTE: This script will modify your clipboard since what it does is cut the selected text, add the letters and then paste it back

 How it works:
 ```